 Emergency Guardianship

 In some cases, it’s impractical to wait several months for the court to appoint a guardian.
 If there is ever a risk of death or severe bodily harm to the elderly adult, the court can appoint an emergency guardian to care for them until a permanent guardian can be appointed.
-Standard procedure requires that the elderly adult receive at least a 24-hour notice before the emergency guardianship hearing, but the court can waive that requirement when the circumstances are too urgent to delay.
+On extremely rare occasions, the Court will grant an emergency guardianship without notice.
+However, the Court will typically require that a proposed Ward receive notice of a hearing by personal service before an emergency appointment is granted.
+Standard procedure is a denial from the Court of an emergency without notice, requiring that the Petitioner serve the Ward with notice of an emergency hearing.
+The Court’s denial will typically then set an emergency hearing within about two weeks, and an attorney will be appointed to review the pleadings and opine on the appointment at a hearing set on an emergency basis.
 At the hearing, the petitioner will need to prove that the elderly adult is incapacitated, and present evidence that the situation warrants an emergency guardianship.
 Some of the most common situations that warrant emergency guardianship include:

 Call Guardianship and Conservatorship Attorney Colton Johnston at (480)467-4313 to discuss your case today.